XTLS/Xray-docs-next/docs/en/config/transports/finalmask.md

 }
 ```

-Used for QUIC parameter tuning in XHTTP H3 and Hysteria.
+Used for QUIC parameter tuning in XHTTP H3, Hysteria and MASQUE.

 > `congestion`: reno | bbr | brutal | force-brutal

 Congestion-control algorithm.
-Hysteria defaults to `brutal`, while XHTTP H3 defaults to `bbr`.
+Hysteria defaults to `brutal`, while XHTTP H3 and MASQUE default to `bbr`.

 `reno` and `bbr` are well-known algorithms.